LittleByLittleLabs/Shell-Tutorial/Shell Challenge.md

 Complete the tutorial at http://www.tutorialspoint.com/unix/unix-shell.htm

+1. Report formatting
-1. Given the following input data in a file called input.data...
+Given the following input data in a file called input.data...
 ---------------------------------

 ```